18307612949/mmns/README.md

 ## How do I use it?
 The same binary can be reused as the client and the server.
-It behaves similarly to `nc` in that when you provide it with the `-l` flag, it will simply behave as a 'listener'.
+It behaves similarly to `nc` in that when you provide it with the `-l` flag, it will simply behave as a 'listener'. ***WARNING :: THIS ASSUMES THAT YOU WILL USE THE SAME BINARY VERSION AS YOUR LISTENER AND SENDER*** I am not responsible for any silly mistakes you make from not reading this warning.
+(How can I be, it's free software!).

 There are two types of communication within this system.